ApplETS/planifETS-backend/test/docs/jest-prisma-usage.md

 - Never: Direct use of `jestPrisma.client` or `jestPrisma.originalClient` in app/test logic

 This ensures test isolation, correct transaction handling, and avoids data visibility issues.

+## Exceptions
+- DateTime fields: If you encounter errors or unexpected behavior with DateTime fields (e.g., type errors or timezone issues), consider using a single-context Jest environment (see jest-prisma README “Workaround for DateTime invocation error”). \
+For setup/teardown, you can use `jestPrisma.originalClient` to set DateTime fields directly.